Are There Vigorous Native Plants that Exclude Unwanted Plants?

 Barren strawberry: Geum fragarioides (a.k.a.
 Waldsteinia) is a ground-hugging shade lover that seems to defy unwanted ground-huggers such as creeping Charlie

-Canada Wild Ginger: The plant thrives in moist shade, where it appears to crowd out ground-level competitors.
+Canada Wild Ginger: The plant thrives in moist shade or part sun, where it appears to crowd out ground-level competitors.
 I have found it slow to establish.
 Asarum canadense shows up on some lists as possibly allelopathic.

 Medium height 1’ – 3’

-Pussytoes: The leaves of both Antennaria plantaginea and A. neglecta form dense, ground hugging leaf covers that seem to eliminate competition.
-At least one source refers to pussytoes as possibly allelopathic (5).
+Pussytoes: The leaves of both Antennaria plantaginea and A. neglecta form dense, ground-hugging leaf covers that seem to eliminate competition.
+At least one source refers to pussytoes as possibly allelopathic (4).

-Lance self-heal: The native self-heal, Prunella vulgaris var. lanceolata, is a low-care vigorous Northeastern native that tolerates many conditions.
+Lanceleaf self-heal: The native self-heal, Prunella vulgaris var. lanceolata, is a low-care vigorous northeastern native that tolerates many conditions.
+(Note the eastern native is a variety.)
 Its flowers are about 12” tall, but the leaves form a dense, low-growing canopy that appears to deter ground-level competitors.
-It can be used in low-mow “bee lawns” because it can take occasional mowing, according to University of Minnesota Bee Lab. https://beelab.umn.edu/bee-lawn)
+It can be used in low-mow “bee lawns” because it can take occasional mowing, according to University of Minnesota Bee Lab. (https://beelab.umn.edu/bee-lawn)

 Taller, 3’ +